-College leaders actively participate in succession planning and the development of future organizational leaders.
-The College sponsors an internal year-long program, Leadership in Action, where potential future leaders have the opportunity to enhance existing skills and develop new skills.
-Topics include strategic planning, communication, managing performance, problem solving and decision making.
-New supervisors at the College attend a year long training program.
-The College also participates in the Higher Education Leadership Certificate program, a partnership with the SC Technical College System and the University of South Carolina.
-Several members of the College have completed the graduate-level certificate in Higher Education Leadership, with some continuing in the university's Ph.D. program.
-A large number of College members have participated in the local area Chamber of Commerce's Leadership York County program, as well as other state-wide leadership programs.
+Each year College leaders select a number of faculty and staff with proven leadership potential, to participate in several challenging leadership programs.
+The College participates in the Higher Education Leadership Certificate program, a partnership with the SC Technical College System and the University of South Carolina.
+Numerous members of the College have completed the graduate-level certificate in Higher Education Leadership, with some continuing in the university's Ph.D. program.
+Several participants have been promoted into leadership positions since completing the program.
+A large number of College members have participated in the local area Chamber of Commerce's Leadership York County program, as well as the SC Technical College System Leadership Academy.